DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 2. Date & Variable Filters

    Here users can specify a date range for the resulting observation data and the observed variable.

 3. Platform Filters

    This menu allows users to narrow their observation query to a specific plat form type.
 From there they can restrict their search to platforms matching a specific Metadata Key such as instrument identification numbers, name of the principal investigator, ship name, and more.
 These criteria are not applied to the search unless the switch is active.

 4. Depth Filter

    This slider can be used to restrict observations to a particular depth range in the water column.
-Like the _Platform Filters_ this range is not applied unless the switch is active.
+Like the _Platform Filters_, this range is not applied unless the switch is active.

 5. Apply

    Click _Apply_ to query the observations once all of the selections have been made.

-Once the user has completed the steps above the main map will be populated with observation points that meet their selection criteria.
+Once the user has completed the steps above the global map will be populated with observation points that meet their selection criteria.

 ![Observations displayed on map](screenshots/observations.png "Observations displayed on map")